ncalteen/actions-docker-training/Exercises/02-Create-CI-Action.md

    In the pull request, you will see the _Continuous Integration_ workflow running and the results when it completes.
-You can review the logs of the run and the steps it took by clicking on **Details** next to the action.
+You can review the logs of the run and the steps it took by selecting **Details** next to the action.
 You can experiment with this action by making additional updates to the code and committing it.